Jesus Was a Capricorn

-Jesus Was a Capricorn is the fourth album by Kris Kristofferson, released in 1972 on Monument Records.
+Jesus Was a Capricorn is the fourth studio album by American musician Kris Kristofferson, released in 1972 on Monument Records.
 The album cover pictures Kristofferson and his soon-to-be wife Rita Coolidge.
-"Why Me" reached #1 on the Country singles charts.
+The single "Why Me" reached No. 1 on the US country chart.

 Recording and composition

 Jesus Was a Capricorn was produced by Fred Foster and, like his previous album Border Lord, features more elaborate instrumentation than his first two LPs.
 Biographer Stephen Miller notes in his book Kristofferson: The Wild American, “A common criticism directed at Jesus Was a Capricorn was that it was overproduced and moved Kristofferson's songs too far away from the rough-hewn charm of his earlier work.”
 The title track, with its chorus containing the line “Cos everybody's got to have somebody to look down on” was interpreted by some as Kristofferson's reply to critics who disparaged his previous album Border Lord.
 The song, and Kristofferson's phrasing, is very reminiscent of John Prine, of whom Kristofferson was an early champion.
 Kristofferson told Graeme Thomson of Uncut in 2016, "I wrote 'Jesus Was A Capricorn (Owed To John Prine)' because I was so influenced by John.
 When I heard his songs I felt like his writing had kicked me into doing it.
 You take things from all over the place, though you don't always admit it!
 I was really influenced by Roger Miller, Shel Silverstein and Mickey Newbury.
 Everybody you admire influences you somehow in your art."